Presidency of George H. W. Bush: Evaluation and legacy

 At the elite level, a number of commentators and political experts deplored the state of American politics in 1991–1992, and reported the voters were angry.
 Many analysts blamed the poor quality of national election campaigns.

 Bush was widely seen as a "pragmatic caretaker" president who lacked a unified and compelling long-term theme in his efforts.
 Indeed, Bush's sound bite where he refers to the issue of overarching purpose as "the vision thing" has become a metonym applied to other political figures accused of similar difficulties.
 Facing a Democratic Congress and a large budget deficit, Bush focused much of his attention on foreign affairs.
 Later, this would become a point of criticism for his presidency, with opponents such as Bill Clinton and Ross Perot claiming that he ignored domestic issues and exclusively solved foreign ones.
 His ability to gain broad international support for the Gulf War and the war's result were seen as both a diplomatic and military triumph, rousing bipartisan approval, though his decision to withdraw without removing Saddam Hussein left mixed feelings, and attention returned to the domestic front and a souring economy.
 Amid the early 1990s recession, his image shifted from "conquering hero" to "politician befuddled by economic matters".

 Bush's approval ratings (red) compared to his disapproval ratings (blue) for his four-year presidency.

 Despite his defeat, Bush climbed back from low election day approval ratings to leave office in 1993 with a 56% job approval rating.
 Bush's oldest son, George W. Bush, served as the country's 43rd president from 2001 to 2009.
 The Bushes were the second father and son pair to serve as president, following John Adams and John Quincy Adams.
 By December 2008, 60% of Americans gave George H. W. Bush's presidency a positive rating.
 In the 2010s, Bush was fondly remembered for his willingness to compromise, which contrasted with the intensely partisan era that followed his presidency.
-Polls of historians and political scientists have generally ranked Bush as an average president.
+Polls of historians and political scientists have generally ranked Bush as an average to above-average president.
 A 2018 poll of the American Political Science Association’s Presidents and Executive Politics section ranked Bush as the 17th best president.
 A 2017 C-SPAN poll of historians ranked Bush as the 20th best president.

 Richard Rose described Bush as a "guardian" president, and many other historians and political scientists have similarly described Bush as a passive, hands-off president who was "largely content with things as they were".
 Historian John Robert Greene notes, however, that Bush's frequent threat of a veto allowed him to influence legislation.
 Bush is widely regarded as a realist in international relations; Scowcroft labeled Bush as a practitioner of "enlightened realism".
 Greene argues that the Bush administration's handling of international issues was characterized by a "flexible response to events" influenced by Nixon's realism and Reagan's idealism.